 - Identify relevant EU funding opportunities and calls for proposals

-- Prepare successful project proposals
+- Prepare successful project proposals and realistic budgets

 - Properly apply PRAG procedures concerning Grants (e.g. costs eligibility, amendments, reporting, procurement, records keeping)